 Neha Verma

-I am a Computer Science Ph.D.
-Student at the Center for Language and Speech Processing at Johns Hopkins University, supervised by Kevin Duh and Kenton Murray.
+I’m a final year PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Kevin Duh and Kenton Murray.

 I have previously interned with Nikhil Mehta at Google/Google DeepMind and with Maha Elbayad at Meta FAIR.
 Before JHU, I was at Yale University studying math and computer science, and working with Dragomir Radev at the Yale LILY Lab.

-My current research interests are in making language models more efficient to produce and deploy by exploiting structure in their weights: using redundancy and symmetry to compress models and merge them through direct parameter interventions, without retraining.
+My current research interests are in making language models more efficient to produce and deploy by exploiting structure in their weights: using redundancy and symmetries to compress models or merge them through direct parameter interventions, without retraining.
 More specifically, these are the areas I am working on:

-• Merging to enable seamless post-training: We recently proposed ORBIT, which enables post-training fine-tuning of specific tasks while minimizing forgetting of foundational LLM abilites, via a novel model merging scheduling technique.
+• Merging for seamless post-training: We recently proposed ORBIT, which reduces catastrophic forgetting of core LLM abilities via a novel model merging technique while performing SFT on specialized domain data.

-• Weight symmetries and the geometry of merging: Our paper on merging text transformers demonstrates lowered loss barriers between different BERT solutions via our proposed model merging technique that exploits numerous transformer symmetries.
+• Model merging and weight symmetries: Our paper on merging text transformers explores the connection between different SGD solutions via our proposed model merging technique that exploits numerous transformer symmetries.

 I have also worked extensively in multilingual NLP and machine translation (MT).
 See my publications page for more details!